All About Vitamin C: The Heroic Vitamin

 Vitamin C in Your Body

-It’s further involved in protein metabolism (protein is the building block of life) and the creation of various neurotransmitters.
+- It’s involved in protein metabolism (protein is the building block of life) and the creation of various neurotransmitters.

-Here’s another cool fact: Vitamin C is found in the highest concentrations in white blood cells, your eyes, adrenal glands (the glands responsible for the production of the stress hormones and sex hormones), pituitary gland (also known as the ‘master gland of the endocrine system’), and the brain.
+- Vitamin C is found in the highest concentrations in white blood cells, your eyes, adrenal glands (the glands responsible for the production of the stress and sex hormones), pituitary gland (also known as the ‘master gland of the endocrine system’), and the brain.

 The Benefits of Vitamin C

-Vitamin C is inevitably an important part in your nutrition and health.
-Experts recommend that women obtain about 75 mg per day from their diet or supplements, and that men obtain about 90 mg per day.
+Vitamin C plays an important part in your nutrition and health.
+Experts recommend that women obtain about 75 mg per day from their diet or supplements and that men obtain about 90 mg per day.
 So, without further adieu, what are the notable benefits of vitamin C?

 Okay, so what’s the deal with antioxidants?
 These wicked molecules help prevent your body’s cells from damage and disruption.

 Processes throughout the body produce substances called free radicals.
-Free radicals cause harm - think cancer and heart disease.
-But antioxidants act as your knight in shining armour.
-They prevent free radicals from wreaking havoc via oxidative stress.
+Antioxidants act like your knight in shining armor, preventing free radicals from wreaking havoc via oxidative stress.